ArturoDiaz02/Bank-Customer-Segmentation/source/rstCustomer_Segmentation.rst

     df['TransactionDate1']=df['TransactionDate'] # ==> to calculate the minimum (first transaction)
     df['TransactionDate2']=df['TransactionDate'] # ==> to calculate the maximum (last transaction)

-Este código es utilizado para crear una tabla RFM (Recency, Frequency, Monetary) Se agrupan los datos por CustomerID utilizando el método groupby y luego se utiliza la función agg para calcular distintas métricas para cada cliente.

-Las métricas que se calculan son las siguientes:
+This code is used to create a RFM (Recency, Frequency, Monetary) table.
+The data is grouped by CustomerID using the groupby method and then the agg function is used to calculate different metrics for each customer.

+The metrics that are calculated are as follows:

 .. raw:: html